mlflow/mlflow/docs/source/llms/llama-index/index.rst

 Creating an Index
 ~~~~~~~~~~~~~~~~~

 The ``index`` object is the centerpiece of the LlamaIndex and MLflow integration.
-With LlamaIndex, you can create an index from a collection of documents.
+With LlamaIndex, you can create an index from a collection of documents or external vector stores.
 The following code creates a sample index from Paul Graham's essay data available within the LlamaIndex repository.

 .. code-block:: shell